igorw/weblog/_posts/2013-03-31-stateless-services.md

 ## Service Container

-A *service container*, more commonly referred to as *Dependency Injection Container* or *Inversion of Contol Container*, is a construct that combines a few patterns in order to aid object graph construction.
+A *service container*, more commonly referred to as *Dependency Injection Container* or *Inversion of Control Container*, is a construct that combines a few patterns in order to aid object graph construction.

 It is a dynamic factory that also acts as a registry, as it holds onto the